 The LBC is ADA accessible.
 Click here for more information on accessibility in the LBC.

 Alcohol is not allowed in the LBC with the exception of catered events per the University Alcohol Policy.

 Amplified sound inside of the LBC is allowed for reserved events with the approval of the LBC Assistant Director of Events & Reservations.
 Amplified sound at a booth space must be at a reasonable level as to not disturb retail operations or neighboring booths.
 Amplified sound is defined as any sound that is broadcasted through electronically amplified equipment or sound that is electronically enhanced.

 Amplified sound in areas outside of the LBC, including Gorson Porch and Pocket Park, must adhere to the University Amplified Sound Policy.

-Americans with Disabilities Act Amendments Act of 2008 (ADAAA), students, faculty, staff, and visitors are allowed to bring service animals into the LBC.
-The LBC recommends that any student, faculty, staff, or visitor with a service animal contact the Goldman Center for Student Accessibility for campus resources and registration.
+In accordance with the Americans with Disabilities Act Amendments Act of 2008 (ADAAA), students, faculty, staff, and visitors are allowed to bring service animals into the LBC.
+The LBC recommends that anyone with a service animal contact the Goldman Center for Student Accessibility for campus resources and registration.
 Emotional support animals and pets are not allowed in the LBC.